Kyle Okposo scores 2 in Sabres’ 2-1 win over Winnipeg Jets

+Buffalo won for the fifth time in six outings, and rookie Jonas Johansson stopped 25 shots to earn his first victory in three NHL starts.

+Counted out as recently as Tuesday after a 7-4 meltdown against the last-place Ottawa Senators, the Sabres have bounced back with a pair of impressive victories against opponents in the thick of the playoff race.
+The win over the Jets came a day after Jack Eichel scored twice in a 5-2 win over the Pittsburgh Penguins.

-The Sabres’ recent surge has moved them into a tie for fifth with Montreal in the Atlantic Division standings with 66 points each, and six back of third-place Toronto.
+By improving to 7-3-1 in its past 11 games, Buffalo moved into a tie for fifth with Montreal in the Atlantic Division standings with 66 points each, and six back of third-place Toronto.

-Captain Blake Wheeler scored for Winnipeg, which stood to lose ground in a tightly contested race for the Western Conference’s final two playoff spots.
-Connor Hellybuyck finished with 23 saves to drop to 5-4-1 in his past 10 games.
+This is the type of structure and focus first-year coach Ralph Krueger was hoping he’d instill into a team that was criticized for being soft and fragile during previous late-season collapses.

+“We all spoke about wanting to have meaningful games.
+Well, if anybody thought these two games weren’t meaningful, they don’t get what’s going on here,” Krueger said.
+“And that’s what the goal of the season really is, to have as many of these as possible.”

 The Jets began the day at eighth in the conference with 69 points, a point ahead of Nashville and Calgary, which was playing at Detroit later Sunday.

+Connor Hellebuyck finished with 23 saves to drop to 5-4-1 in his past 10 games, and the Jets continued a troubling trend of being inconsistent on offense.
+Winnipeg has scored four or more in six of its past seven wins and managed two or fewer goals in each of its past five losses.

+Okposo enjoyed his first two-goal game in 23 months, and provided the Sabres some much-needed secondary scoring.
+Eichel was held without a point for the first time in eight games and fifth time in his past 42.

-Okposo’s go-ahead goal followed a fortunate bounce.
-Sabres defenseman Brandon Montour’s pass from his own blue line struck teammate Zemgus Girgensons’ skate and then caromed off the skate of Winnipeg’s Nathan Beaulieu at the Jets blue line.
+Both of Okposo’s goals were the result of fortunate bounces.
+The game-winner came after Buffalo defenseman Brandon Montour’s pass from his own blue line struck teammate Zemgus Girgensons’ skate and then caromed off the skate of Winnipeg’s Nathan Beaulieu at the Jets blue line.

-The puck caromed directly to Okposo, who broke in up the right side and lifted a shot over Hellebuyck’s shoulder protecting the near post.
+The puck dribbled to Okposo, who broke in up the right side and lifted a shot over Hellebuyck’s shoulder protecting the near post.

-Okposo provided Buffalo some much-needed secondary scoring while captain Jack Eichel was held without a point for just the fifth time in 43 games.

-Both teams were playing on consecutive days, with Buffalo coming off a 5-2 win at Pittsburgh.
-Winnipeg lost 4-2 at Philadelphia.
+“I had a bunch of chances and it (stinks) when they don’t go your way,” said Harkins, who set up Wheeler’s goal.
+“Those games are going to happen when they just don’t go for you.
+Hopefully, the game will come when they just go in.”

-NOTES: Winnipeg-born C Cody Eakin made his Jets debut two days after ninth-year player was acquired in a trade with Vegas. … Jets D Josh Morrissey was a last-minute scratch with the team announcing the assistant captain has an upper-body injury. … Sabres D Henri Jokiharju appeared in his 100th career game. … Jets coach Paul Maurice praised Sabres first-year coach Ralph Krueger by saying, “I’ve stolen a lot more from him than he’s stolen from me.”
-Maurice was an assistant and Krueger a consultant on Canada’s 2014 Olympic gold-medal-winning team, and Maurice was Krueger’s assistant on the Team Europe, which finished second in the 2016 World Cup of Hockey.
-Krueger complimented Maurice by saying, “I wouldn’t be here in the national Hockey Hockey League if it wasn’t for my friendship with Paul.”
-Krueger returned to the NHL last spring after spending five years overseeing Southampton of the English Premier League.
+NOTES: The Winnipeg-born C Eakin made his Jets debut two days after ninth-year player was acquired in a trade with Vegas. ...
+Jets D Josh Morrissey was a last-minute scratch with the team announcing the assistant captain has an upper-body injury. … Sabres D Henri Jokiharju appeared in his 100th career game.

 Jets: At Washington on Tuesday night.